Green-Software-Foundation/Workload-Dynamic-Power-and-Cooling/power intelligence management protocol.md

 ### B.2 Training and certification

-Organizations implementing PIMP should develop training programs covering:
+Organizations implementing PSWD should develop training programs covering:

 a) grid interaction protocols and utility coordination;